Mergers & Acquisitions in the Art Market

 Sotheby’s – Acquirer and Acquisition Target

 Until recently, Sotheby’s has been by far the most active art company in terms of mergers & acquisitions.
 In 2016, they first acquired Art Agency Partners—a recently established high-end art advisory business—for $85m.
-Then, they acquired forensic lab in a bid to identify art fraud, and later that same year they bought the Mei Moses Art index.
+Then, they acquired a forensic lab in a bid to identify art fraud, and later that same year they bought the Mei Moses Art index.
 The acquisition activities continued in 2018, when Sotheby’s first acquired Thread genius—an AI-based visual curation start-up—followed by the mid-market interior design company Viyet to support the launch of Sotheby’s Home, a luxury design marketplace.
 Out of these five acquisitions, only the acquisition of Art Agency Partners seems to have had any meaningful impact on the wider firm.

 So far, the biggest acquisition in the art industry was the acquisition of Sotheby’s itself by BidFair USA, announced on June 17, 2019.
 BidFair—an entity wholly owned by media and telecom entrepreneur Patrick Drahi—paid $57.00 in cash per share of Sotheby’s common stock in a transaction with an enterprise value of $3.7 billion.
 The offer price represented a premium of 61% to Sotheby’s closing price on June 14, 2019, and a 56.3% premium to the company’s 30 trading-day volume-weighted average share price.
 The price that was paid represented a valuation of 18.3x EBITDA and certainly reflected the value of a strong and globally recognised brand.